MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *lpszText*
- Metin ve keytip Şerit öğesi için.
+ Tuş ipucunu Şerit öğesi için ve metin.

 ### <a name="remarks"></a>Açıklamalar
- Şerit öğesi keytip ayarlamak için keytip karakterlere ve ardından satır başı karakteri kaçış sırası append *lpszText*.
+ Şerit öğesi için tuş ipucunu belirlemek için tuş ipucunu karakterle arkasından bir yeni satır kaçış dizisini ekleme *lpszText*.

 ### <a name="example"></a>Örnek